Aubrey Kwan (left), a teacher from Hong Kong, recounts her experience using Study Skills Success.

 Part of the curriculum

 The most notable part of Shung Tak Catholic English College’s use of SSS was how they incorporated it into their curriculum.
-Previously, students had to seek out their own English materials to study and analyse every week (such as TEDTalks, newspapers, articles).
+Previously, students had to seek out their own English materials to study and analyse every week (such as TEDTalks, newspapers, online articles).
 With SSS, the variety of text types and exercises is readily available and fits into the class content.
 For example, when students were due to give presentations, Ms Kwan would get the students to complete the SSS Speaking unit to improve their presentation skills.
 Or, prior to the mock and final exams, the students were tasked to complete the Independent learning and Research units of the program.

 What’s more, the school also attached the program usage to the student’s end-of-year report card.
 Despite not affecting their grades or results, as their final exams would, it noted their progress through the program and completion rate of tasks.
 On the whole, Ms Kwan said incorporating SSS into the curriculum allowed students to engage more closely with the content, as with any homework that is meant to help them.